 The theme colors were taken entirely from this pieces of artwork entitled Oak Fairy by Josephine Wall.
 This is a great way to choose color pallets.
 Find some artwork you love the feel and energy of and use it as a focal point for colors.
 This artwork was perfect in content and colors for what she wanted.

 The beautiful wedding dress you see cost…..<drum roll>….. $200 including shipping.
-She ordered it from a company/seller in China named mz_ioc on eBay.
-They have a large selection of styles and prices, all very inexpensive.
+She ordered it from a company in China on eBay.
+They had a large selection of styles and prices, all very inexpensive.
 The quality was wonderful.
 They take wedding dress photos from catalogs and custom make a “similar” version (not exact) to your measurements.
 She said when she received hers she had to adjust the sides just a bit to make it fit right – but it was worth every penny!
 Since she was going for a specific color scheme she bought some craft store flowers and pieced together a small bouquet to attach to the front of the dress.

 Foot Attire: She chose to go barefoot as that seemed to fit the setting.